DataDog/integrations-extras/typingdna_activelock/README.md

 [TypingDNA ActiveLock][3] is a Continuous Endpoint Authentication app that helps prevent unauthorized access to your company computers.
 Once installed on a user's PC, it continuously verifies the user by the way they type.
 If an unauthorized typing pattern is detected, ActiveLock instantly locks the computer and/or logs the data to your desired logging platform (i.e. Datadog).

-In order to get your data logged, analyzed and visualized in Datadog, you will need a custom ActiveLock install which will be configured to send the data directly to your Datadog.
-Once done, you'll use the same install for all your company computers.
+To visualize your data in Datadog, ActiveLock will need to be installed and configured.
+Note: This will be the same install for all of your company computers.

 Configuration is straightforward and takes few minutes, please follow the steps in the *Configure* tab to get started.